How do we move forward in an uncertain world?

 I am driven by a love of learning and a desire to combine ideas from different disciplines and perspectives to address the societal challenges of our day.
 I develop concepts that might offer new insights on long-standing and emerging issues and work collaboratively to test them out in practice.
 This professional and personal enquiry follows my thesis that the way we conceive of, organise and deliver responses to societies’ biggest challenges are no longer fit for purpose.
 We’ve prioritised the individual over the collective, humankind over nature, efficiency over effectiveness and richer places over poorer ones.
 We’ve compounded structural and geographical inequality locally, nationally and globally.

 I don’t think the extent to which society promotes and rewards individualism and competition is healthy nor a fundamental part of who we are as a species.
 I’m a ‘we’ person who believes in collaboration and cooperation and that shared challenges need collective responses.
-I think this is a central characteristic of the curious generalist.
+I think this is a central characteristic of the systems entrepreneur.
+We know that complex challenges need a team around them.

 - On outdated public services